bem/bem-components/README.md

 <a name="ie8"></a>
 ## Support IE8

-To support IE8, you must connect `es5-shim` and additional styles with the `*.ie.styl` extension to the page.
+To support IE8, you must include `es5-shim` and additional styles with the `*.ie.styl` extension to the page.
 To do this add the conditional comments to the `page` block, as shown below:

 ```
 {
     block : 'page',
     title : 'Support IE8',
     head : [
-        '<!--[if gt IE 8]><!-->',
+        {
+            elem : 'conditional-comment',
+            condition : '> IE 8',
+            msieOnly : false,
-        { elem : 'css', url : '_simple.css' }, // styles for all browsers, including IE9+
+            content : { elem : 'css', url : '_simple.css' } // styles for all browsers, including IE9+
-        '<!--<![endif]-->',
+        },
+        {
+            elem : 'conditional-comment',
+            condition : '<= IE 8',
-        { elem : 'css', url : '_simple.ie.css', ie : 'lt IE 9' } // styles for IE8 and lower
+            content : { elem : 'css', url : '_simple.ie.css' } // styles for IE8 and lower
+        }
     ],
     scripts : [
-        '<!--[if lt IE 9]>',
+        {
+            elem : 'conditional-comment',
+            condition : '< IE 9',
-        { elem : 'js', url : '//yastatic.net/es5-shims/0.0.1/es5-shims.min.js' }, // adding es5-shim for IE8 and lower
+            content : { elem : 'js', url : '//yastatic.net/es5-shims/0.0.1/es5-shims.min.js' }, // adding es5-shim for IE8 and lower
-        '<![endif]-->',
+        },
         { elem : 'js', url : '_simple.js' }
     ]
 }
 ```

-Also, you can do it on your template level.
+Also, you can do it with the help of templates on your own level.

 <a name="changelog"></a>
 ## Changelog